New Nursing Faculty Fellowships Information

 Awards: Funding will be provided to higher education institutions for distribution to their recipients of the New Nursing Faculty Fellowships.
 The maximum amount of the fellowships will be $50,000, with $10,000 distributed the first year and $10,000 in each of the next four years, assuming continuous employment as faculty in good standing and the availability of funding.
 The awards may be used to assist new nursing faculty with professional expenses, such as professional development, loan repayment, and other relevant expenses.
 These funds are salary supplements and must not replace any portion of the nursing faculty fellow’s regular salary.
 If awarded, recipients are required to complete an annual NSP II Faculty Award Survey each Fall for five years to support program evaluation.

 Eligibility: Nominees should have an appropriate graduate degree and must be employed in a full-time, tenured, tenure-track, non-tenured or clinical-track nursing faculty position, as certified by the Dean or Director.
-To be eligible, nominees must have been offered employment after July 1, 2021 and must begin employment by the Fall semester 2022.
+To be eligible, nominees must have been offered employment after July 1st of the previous year and must begin employment by the Fall semester of the current year.
 Priority is given to faculty who have been employed for a full AY at the time of nomination.
 Prior NSP II Faculty award service must be complete to be eligible.
 Those who have received this award in a prior year at a different college or university are not eligible.
 Those who have three years or more of full time teaching experience at a Maryland program are not eligible.
 Those who have received one of the other NSP II Faculty awards in previous years as a full-time faculty are not eligible for two reasons: 1. they were already full time.
 2. they must complete the first service obligation before being awarded a second award.
 Each award has a service obligation period attached.
 There cannot be duplication or cross over of the service time.

 - New Faculty: New full-time faculty may have worked part-time as a clinical instructor, adjunct or in practice part-time, but has not previously been employed in a fulltime role in a Maryland nursing program or is New to Maryland as a Full-time faculty.
 It is a recruitment and retention incentive.

-- Due date for NNFF nominations is August 31 each year.
+- NNFF nominations are to be postmarked by August 31st each year.
 All nominees must have started working full-time prior to the nomination submission.